(updated on August 23, 2024)

 The mission of the Bachelor of Sciences in Physics with a Biophysics Concentration degree program is to prepare undergraduates for a career in biophysics as well as in traditional physics.
 Students will graduate with the education expected of all physicists in classical mechanics, electromagnetism, quantum mechanics, thermal physics/statistical mechanics, and laboratory, data analysis and computational skills.
 They will, however, also have an education in biological sciences with a flexible course selection designed by the student (in consultation with a specialist advisor) to focus on fundamental biological processes, biophysics, biochemistry, biomedical engineering or medical physics.
 The Program Student Learning Outcomes are listed at the end of this posting.

 This program is a variation of the B.S. in Physics, officially a ‘B.S. in Physics with a Biophysics Concentration.’
 This concentration addresses the growing interest and excitement in biophysics.
 It offers an ideal preparation for biological research in physics graduate schools and industry, and is also appropriate for careers in biology, biophysics, and biomedical engineering, as well as medical school.
 This concentration can be described in terms of certain substitutions in the course requirements for the standard B.S. in Physics.
-Four physics courses and two open electives are replaced by a ‘biogroup’ of five courses (generally chosen from available biology, biophysics, biochemistry, and biomedical engineering courses), and a technical elective.
+Four physics courses and two open electives are replaced by a ‘biogroup’ of five courses (generally chosen from PHYS 320, PHYS 330 and courses available from biology, biophysics, biochemistry, and biomedical engineering departments), and a technical elective.
 The biogroup and technical elective courses are chosen by the student in consultation with the biophysics academic advisor.

 The following table illustrates the curriculum of the Bachelor of Science in Physics with Biophysics Concentration*.
 Those courses in the standard B.S. program that are not required for this concentration are shown in red font in brackets.
 This posting reflects the requirements for students entering in the class of fall 2022.
 Students who matriculated to CWRU before fall 2022 should consult the General Bulletin for the year they started at CWRU for program requirements that apply for them.
 One important change implemented in fall 2019 is a reduction in the total number of credits required for this degree from 127 to 120, leading to a reduction in the number of required open electives from 14 to 7.